Repeats and jumps

 Text and symbols related to repeats are located in the "Repeats & Jumps" palette (in the Basic and Advanced workspaces).
 This palette contains:

-- Symbols for measure repeat, Segno, Coda, and, as of version 2.1, repeat barlines
+- Symbols for measure repeat, Segno, Coda, and repeat barlines

 - D.S., D.C., To Coda, and Fine text